jacobboy/timechamp/README.md

 the list of `TASK_TIME_PAIR...` might look like
 `1234 1h 2345 30m 3456 80% 4567 20%`.

+Hours and minutes may be floats, but will be rounded to the nearest minute.
-Hours, minutes, and percents may be floats and need not sum to 1; it is valid to specify tasks take up only a fraction of the unallocated time.
+Percents may be floats and need not sum to 1; it is valid to specify tasks take up only a fraction of the unallocated time.
 Percentages greater than 1 are also respected for some reason.

 ### Named arguments: